KDB2/BlackProject/README.md

 ## Model:
 - [fixed] Handle case where W, H and S are not available for the modelization (i.e. file not found).
 - [fixed] When modelization is not possible, use fitdistr to return parameters of the distro and to generate a model.
+- [fixed] Modify ReadDataAce to remove the scale parameter.
+Should be fixed to Lognormal for Electromigration.
+- [fixed] Modify CreateDataFrame to store dimension of the device.
+Preparation for TDDB where Area is needed.
 - Robust modelisation: fit 1 followed by a study on outliners leading to a second fit (Cook's distance).
 - Let's check hierachical models to check if they can be useful for self heating interference.
 - Create a function that estimate the lifetime of the device. par: Scale, Ea, n, A, DeviceID, ConditionTable.
 Make it stand alone if user want to use it to check something.
 And add a call in BlackModelization (optional parameter).
 Could be used to estimate quickly time for a new experiment.